lealceldeiro/lealceldeiro.github.io/CONTRIBUTING.md

 of the commit message.

-IMPORTANT: Once an article is published, if it has received any interactions through the Disqus integration, the article file name must NOT be updated, so the comments, reactions, etc. are not lost.
+IMPORTANT: Once an article is published, if it has received any interactions through the Disqus integration, the article file name mustn't be updated, so the comments, reactions, etc. aren’t lost.
 This is because we're using the file name as the thread id.